Animalbooth: multimodal feature enhancement for animal subject personalization: Methodology

 \subsection{Frequency-Controlled Feature Integration Module}

-This module guides the diffusion process in the latent space through Discrete Cosine Transform (DCT) filtering (Fig. \ref{fig:structure}).
+This module guides the diffusion process in the latent space through Discrete Cosine Transform (DCT) filtering, implemented via ControlNet~\citep{zhang2023controlnet} (Fig.~\ref{fig:structure}).
 First, a channel-wise 2D DCT is applied to the source domain latent features $\mathbf{L}_0$ (obtained from the VAE encoder) to acquire the frequency domain representation $\mathbf{F}_{DCT}$:

 where $m(0)=\frac{1}{\sqrt{2}}$ and $m(\gamma)=1$ for ($\gamma>0$).